Last updated on 2024-02-11T22:41:43+00:00 by LN Anderson

 Herein, PNNL sub-projects provide a never before released comprehensive infectious disease collection of primary and secondary transformation multi-Omics data profiling a series of priority pathogen primary experimental studies for enhanced open-access to viral Omics lifecycle datasets and project metadata.
 The knowledge gained from this work is expected to provide a strong foundation in facilitating a better understanding and treatment of Middle East Respiratory Syndrome coronavirus infections in humans for development of improved strategies for intervening with lethal virus disease, and unveiling mechanisms from highly collaborative state-of-the-art systems biology methodologies and unique data capture capabilities.

-Anderson, Lindsey, Eisfeld, Amie J, Waters, Katrina M, and Modeling Host Responses to Understand Severe Human Virus Infections Program Project.
+- Anderson, Lindsey N, Eisfeld, Amie J, Waters, Katrina M, and Modeling Host Responses to Understand Severe Human Virus Infections Program Project.
 PNNL DataHub Omics-LHV Project Profiling of the Host Response to Middle Eastern Respiratory Syndrome coronavirus Infection, a Processed Dataset DOI Catalog Experimental Collection.
 United States.
 2021.
 PNNL DataHub (Web).
 DOI: 10.25584/LHVMERS/1813911

 - (P) Protein quantification by liquid chromatography mass spectrometry (LC-MS)